-Genomic surveillance with NGS can track infectious disease transmission and identify novel strains of coronavirus and other emerging pathogens.
-With near complete sequence data of pathogen genomes, we can implement effective infectious disease surveillance strategies to prevent further transmission and infection.
+Genomic surveillance with next-generation sequencing (NGS) can track infectious disease transmission and identify novel strains of coronavirus and other emerging pathogens.
+With near complete sequence data of pathogen genomes, we can implement effective infectious disease surveillance strategies to help prevent further transmission and infection.

 Genomic surveillance helps public health officials track the path of an epidemic, perform contact tracing, determine the rate of pathogen evolution, and understand if a pathogen is changing in ways that could impact diagnostic or therapeutic effectiveness.

 NGS is a valuable technology for genomic surveillance of infectious diseases such as COVID-19.
 Not only can it track the prevalence of coronavirus mutant strains, NGS can also identify novel coronavirus mutations, unlike PCR technology.
-Using NGS, scientists can detect low-frequency minority variants, multiple polymorphisms, and novel mutations.
+Using NGS, scientists can detect low-frequency minority variants and multiple polymorphisms as well as novel variants.